collab-uniba/pynblint/README.md

     pynblint path/to/the/compressed/archive.zip
     ```

-- the set of notebooks found in a public GitHub repository (support for private repositories is on our roadmap :)):
+- the set of notebooks found in a _public_ GitHub repository (support for private repositories is on our roadmap 🙂):

     ```bash
     pynblint --from-github https://github.com/collab-uniba/pynblint